 What’s the difference between a food allergy and a food intolerance?

-What should I do if I suspect my child has a food allergy?
+How do I know if my child has a food allergy?

-If the diagnosis is unclear, the doctor may arrange for a skin-prick test.
-During a skin-prick or patch test, small amounts of the suspected allergen will be placed on to your child’s skin.
+- a skin-prick test, where small amounts of the suspected allergen are placed on to your child’s skin.
 Their skin is then pricked with a needle and any reaction is monitored for the next 15 to 20 minutes.
 This should only be done where there are facilities to deal with an anaphylactic reaction.

 Will my child grow out of their food allergy?